Kodama (spirit): Summary

 These spirits are considered to nimbly bustle about mountains at will.
-A kodama's outer appearance is very much like an ordinary tree, but if one attempts to cut it down, one would become cursed, etc., and it is thus considered to have some kind of mysterious supernatural power.
+A kodama's outer appearance is very much like that of an ordinary tree, but if one attempts to cut it down, one will become cursed.
+It is thus considered to possess some kind of mysterious supernatural power.
 The knowledge of those trees that have kodama living in them is passed down by the elderly of that area over successive generations and they are protected, and it is also said that trees that have a kodama living in them are of certain species.
 There is also a theory that when old trees are cut, blood could come forth from them.
 Spirits can dwell in trees, bring misfortune if mistreated, and can leave the tree to take human form.

 Kodama is also seen as something that can be understood as mountain gods, and a tree god from the 712 CE Kojiki, Kukunochi no Kami, has been interpreted as a kodama, and in the Heian period dictionary, the Wamyō Ruijushō, there is a statement on tree gods under the Japanese name "Kodama" (古多万).
 In The Tale of Genji, there are statements such as "is it an oni, a god (kami), a fox (kitsune), or a tree spirit (kodama)" and "the oni of a kodama", and thus, it can be seen that kodama are seen to be close to yōkai.
-They are said to take on the appearance of atmospheric ghost lights, of beasts, and of humans, and there is also a story where a kodama who, in order to meet a human it fell in love with, took on the appearance of a human itself.
+They are said to take on the appearance of atmospheric ghost lights, of beasts, and of humans, as there is also a story where a kodama who, in order to meet a human it fell in love with, took on the appearance of a human itself.